gaofengShi/feedback/README.md

 # feedback
-It's a website using the JavaScript SDK to manage a API for NoSQL account in Azure Cosmos DB.  buliding by Node.js for
+It's a website using the JavaScript SDK to manage a API for NoSQL account in Azure Cosmos DB.
+The app built by Node.js express from the example Todo changed to feedback list.